hurricane-response/response-theme/Contributing.md

 Reminder that this is a [Jekyll theme](https://jekyllrb.com/docs/themes/), not a stand alone site.
 We optimized the build tools to both allow customization by the individual response sites by overriding `main.css` locally as well as is.

+## Where to start?

+The [issues](https://github.com/hurricane-response/response-theme/issues).
+We ask that you create an issue before starting work on something, even if a new feature.
+We have found that robust discussion before starting a new feature or large refactor has the greatest chance of success.
+Discussions can occur in the issue created or in Slack.

+**Note** sometimes during an active response focus is on immediate needs and those of our partners.
+We respectfully ask that you use the issues and `@` one of the contributors.

+### Whoa!
+I just want to fix a typo.

+Yes!
+We understand that frustration.
+GitHub does a great job of providing an in-browser experience for this scenario.
+If you don't have a GitHub account, first [create an account](https://github.com/join) and then navigate to the file with the minor change.
+In the upper right corner, next to the trash can symbol is a pencil.
+That icon will allow you to start the editing process.
+GitHub automagically will create a fork with your change and walk you through submitting it as a pull request.